marcglasberg/asyncredux.com/react/counter-examples.md

 ---
-sidebar_position: 3
+sidebar_position: 100
 ---

-# Counter App examples
+# Counter examples

-Let's create simple "counter app" examples using **Async Redux**.
+Let's create a few simple "counter app" examples using **Async Redux**.

 The examples below are editable and runnable.
 You can change the code and see the results in real-time.